-The DepoVaxTM platform is being used in multiple vaccine candidates, including two cancer vaccine candidates that have completed Phase 1 clinical trials.
-The Corporation's lead cancer vaccine, DPX-Survivac, is currently being tested in a company-sponsored Phase 2 trial in lymphoma and a Phase 1b trial in ovarian cancer.
-DPX-Survivac will also be tested in a co-funded Phase 1b trial with Incyte Corporation ("Incyte"), which will evaluate the combination of DPX-Survivac with Incyte's investigational oral indoleamine 2,3-dioxygenase 1 (IDO1) inhibitor - epacadostat in ovarian cancer patients.
-The Corporation also has an investigator-sponsored exploratory Phase 2 trial in glioblastoma (brain cancer) in Italy for which it is waiting for regulatory approval.
+The DepoVaxTM platform is being used in multiple vaccine candidates, including a cancer immunotherapy candidate that has completed Phase 1 clinical trials.
+The Corporation's lead cancer immunotherapy, DPX-Survivac, is currently being tested in a company-sponsored Phase 2 trial in lymphoma and a Phase 1b trial in ovarian cancer.
+DPX-Survivac will also be tested in a co-funded Phase 1b trial with Incyte Corporation ("Incyte"), which will evaluate the combination of DPX-Survivac with Incyte's investigational oral indoleamine 2,3-dioxygenase 1 ("IDO1") inhibitor - epacadostat in ovarian cancer patients.
 The Corporation's infectious disease vaccine against respiratory syncytial virus ("RSV") is in a Phase 1 clinical trial in Halifax, Nova Scotia.
-The Corporation also has several research and clinical collaborations, including with the Dana Farber Cancer Institute and Leidos in the U.S.
+The Corporation is also conducting several research and clinical collaborations, including ones with the Dana Farber Cancer Institute and Leidos in the U.S.